AkratiSachan23/voting_System_/README.md

 ## Overview

-This system streamlines elections by offering a user-friendly interface and tamper-proof vote recording through Ethereum smart contracts.
+This system streamlines elections by offering a user-friendly advanced interface and tamper-proof vote recording through Ethereum smart contracts.

 ## Features